 BHA will perform a criminal background check for every adult household member, 18 years or older at the effective date of admission.
-BHA may perform a subsequent criminal background check at annual or interim re-certifications.
+BHA may perform a subsequent criminal background check at annual or interim re-certifications if there is evidence, such as family notification of a new conviction/incarceration of a family member.

 PHAs are required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender program in the state where the housing is located, as well as in any other state where a household member is known to have resided [24 CFR 982.553(a)(2)(i)].
 In addition, PHAs must terminate an erroneously admitted lifetime sex offender.
+PHA's are also required to perform criminal background checks necessary to determine whether any household member has been convicted of drug-related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing, and must terminate if so (24 CFR 980.553 (b) (ii)).

-If BHA proposes to deny assistance based on a criminal record or on lifetime sex offender registration information, BHA must notify the household of the proposed action and must provide the subject of the record and the applicant a copy of the record and an opportunity to dispute the accuracy and relevance of the information prior to a denial of admission.
+If BHA proposes to deny assistance based on a criminal record or on lifetime sex offender registration information, or conviction of manufacturing methamphetamine on the premises of federally assisted housing, BHA must notify the household of the proposed action and must provide the subject of the record and the applicant a copy of the record and an opportunity to dispute the accuracy and relevance of the information prior to a denial of admission.
 [24 CFR 5.903(f) and 5.905(d)].